jjmaldonis/obsidian-audio-notes/README.md

 <strong>Audio Notes</strong> creates a quote callout that contains the quote from the audio and an embedded audio player.

-If you use the speech recognition software described below, you can generate transcripts for your audio files.
+Using the speech recognition software described below, you can generate transcripts for your audio files.
 Once you have a transcript, <strong>Audio Notes</strong> will automatically generate quotes for your notes!

 Audio notes look like this:
 ![](assets/renderedNote.png)

-To create one, you must specify an audio file and may set a few other attributes.
+To create one, you must specify an audio file and can set a few other attributes.
 All attributes are set using a callout-like code block:
 ![](assets/unrenderedNote.png)

 * `audio`: (required) The audio filename.
 It can be a local file or a link to an audio file online.